 In Banff and Lake Louise you could act on the inspiration garnered by the natural surroundings and take a mat outside for your practice.
 Or, you could practice as part of a like-minded community at a studio in town.

-Banff and Lake Louise also hosts an annual yoga festival in may which brings together teachers of yoga, meditation, and mindfulness in a celebration of the area's unique connection between yoga, mountains, and culture.
+The annual Banff Yoga Festival brings together teachers of yoga, meditation, and mindfulness in a celebration of the area's unique connection between yoga, mountains, and culture.

 Spa and Wellness Providers